 What does grading a lot mean?
 There are multiple types of grading in construction projects:

-- Landscape grading – undergoing a landscaping project – municipal or commercial – may call for topsoil removal for installing irrigation systems, smoothing areas for planting, and modifying slopes or elevations to improve drainage or create a change in appearance.
+- Landscape grading: Undergoing a landscaping project, either municipal or commercial, may call for topsoil removal for installing irrigation systems, smoothing areas for planting, and modifying slopes or elevations to improve drainage or create a change in appearance.
 Landscape grading is often referred to as the process of reshaping a land area to modify water runoff patterns or otherwise alter property elevations.
-Getting the job done right is important to ensure proper drainage and to achieve the best results.
+Getting the job done right is vital to ensure proper drainage and to achieve the best results.

-- Regrading – regrading involves lowering or raising the levels of a land area.
-This can involve large areas or a small project.
+- Regrading: This involves lowering or raising the levels of a land area.
+This can be done to large areas or for a small project.

-- Finished Grade – for specific purposes such as gravel roads and earthworks projects, grading extends to include the surface and cover of the finished construction, not just the base.
+- Finish Grading: For specific purposes, such as gravel roads and earthworks projects, grading extends to include the surface and cover of the finished construction, not just the base.
 In landscaping projects, finish grading refers to finishing the final contour of the project, shaping the desired area to prepare for planting, seeding, or sodding.
-Finish grading includes putting the final touches on the grading project.
-This step provides a smooth surface with the removal of such items as large chunks of soil, rocks, and other undesirable debris.
+It includes putting the final touches on the grading project.
+This step provides a smooth surface by removing such items as large chunks of soil, rocks, and other undesirable debris.

-- Rough Grading – setting the slope or leveling an area for such projects as landscaping, providing a base for turf development, or resolving drainage issues is termed rough grading.
-This may include adding, removing, or relocation of topsoil.
-This stage shapes the ground to the desired basic shape and elevations, creates the desired soil composition, and establishes the drainage flow.
+- Rough Grading: Setting the slope or leveling an area for such projects as landscaping, providing a base for turf development, or resolving drainage issues is termed rough grading.
+This may include adding, removing, or relocating topsoil.
+Rough grading shapes the ground to the desired basic shape and elevations, creates the desired soil composition, and establishes the drainage flow.

-- Final Grade – to complete the grading process and prepare for the final landscaping or seeding, there is often a need to finish the surface with a material that promotes growth.
+- Final Grading: To complete the grading process and prepare for the final landscaping or seeding, there is often a need to finish the surface with a material that promotes growth.
 Final grading construction involves covering the area with a coating of screened topsoil or similar matter to complete the grading project.

 Getting Approvals for Grading Projects

-In many municipalities or regions, grading plans are required before work can begin, and inspections are required to achieve a passing grade after grading construction.
+In many municipalities or regions, grading plans are required before work can begin, and inspections are necessary to achieve a passing grade after grading construction.

-Grading projects are inspected, receiving a certificate of approval so that landscaping or construction can proceed.
+Grading projects are inspected, and a certificate of approval is received so landscaping or construction can proceed.
 This approval indicates that the resulting elevations and proper drainage match the original grading plan.

 Site grading plans contain several critical components for evaluation by planning officials:

-- Lot size and structure coverage percentage – many jurisdictions have requirements for maximum allowable coverage of buildings or other structures.
+- Lot Size and Structure Coverage Percentage: Many jurisdictions have requirements for the maximum allowable coverage of buildings or other structures.
 This value gives reviewers an immediate reference to determine if that requirement is being met.

 Grading Techniques and Purposes